Georgia governor: Loss of All-Star game will hurt minorities - WTMJ

 “It’s minority-owned businesses that have been hit harder than most because of an invisible virus by no fault of their own,” Gov. Brian Kemp said.
 “And these are the same minority businesses that are now being impacted by another decision that is by no fault of their own.”

 He has previously criticized MLB’s decision.
 The game will now be played in Denver.
-Kemp noted at Saturday’s news conference that Denver has a much smaller percentage of African Americans than Atlanta.
-And he said MLB’s move has injected politics into the “great American pastime.”
+Kemp noted Saturday the city has a much smaller percentage of African Americans than Atlanta.

-“People shouldn’t have to go to the game and worry about if they’re sitting next to a Joe Biden supporter or a Donald Trump supporter,” he said.
-“They ought to be able to go to the game, cheer for their team just like if you’re in church worshipping.”

-Critics say it’s the voting law that’s political and will disproportionately affect communities of color.
-Kemp’s news conference was trying to deflect from that, as the governor gears up for next year’s election to try to win a second term, said Aklima Khondoker, state director of the voting rights group, All Voting is Local.
+Critics say it’s the voting law that will disproportionately affect communities of color.
+Kemp’s news conference on Saturday was trying to deflect from that, as the governor gears up for next year’s election to try to win a second term, said Aklima Khondoker, state director of the voting rights group, All Voting is Local.

 “He’s pivoting away from all of the malicious things that we understand that this bill represents to people of color in Georgia,” she said.